chariot-dev/chariot/README.md

 `$ cd path/to/chariot`

-To install both Chariot's core and GUI, run the 'install.sh' script.
+To install both Chariot's core and GUI, run the `install.sh` script.

 `$ bash install.sh`